gohugoio/hugo/content/en/templates/taxonomy-templates.md

 .Count
 : The number of pieces of content assigned to this term.

+.Page
+: Returns a page reference for this term.

 .Pages
 : All Pages assigned to this term.
 All [list methods][renderlists] are available to this.